Too many kids have been priced out of playing youth sports.

 Our solution: The Every Kid Sports Pass.

-removing the financial barriers that keep kids from playing
+Removes the financial barriers that keep kids from playing.

-providing kids the choice of what sport they’d like to play
+Provides kids the choice of what sport they’d like to play.

 Our Every Kid Sports pass program removes financial barriers to youth sports participation.
-It provides qualified families funding
+It provides income-restricted families funding

 up to four times a year, per child, for participation in sports of their child’s choice.